Agent Skills Developer Guide

 Requirements

-- GitHub Copilot extension installed and an active Copilot subscription (Free, Pro, or Enterprise)
+- GitHub Copilot extension installed and an active Copilot subscription

 - Get a copy of the dotnet-react-starter-demo repo